haglobah/Mastering-42/README.md

 There are two main ways to contribute:

-1. Fixing/adding something to an existing guide.
+1. Fixing something in/Adding something to an existing guide.
 2. Adding a whole new guide.

 For both of these options, you have to: